 The traditional Hindu culture regarded it as one of the best fasting foods due to its capacity for boosting energy quickly.

-As result, many Hindus prepare variety of foods, including this khichdi, using sabudana during various festivals and fasts like sabudana vada.
+As a result, many Hindus prepare a variety of foods, including this khichdi, using sabudana during various festivals and fasts like sabudana vada.

 Sabudana requires careful preparation and cooking due to its high starch content.
 Without it, the starches may clump together and have a chewy, gluey, and sticky quality.